Kevin Mitchell (musician): Early life

 Mitchell was born on 1 October 1977.
 From the age of five to 18 years, he grew up in the outer Perth suburb of Bull Creek.
 His older brother, Brett, is a musician who played in various Perth-based groups, and both of his parents migrated from England.
 Mitchell's third studio album, Goodnight, Bull Creek!
 (3 April 2009) references his hometown, and Mitchell provided the following description at the time: "It's a very ordinary, plain little suburb with a primary school and a shopping centre and a BMX track."

 Mitchell attended Bull Creek Primary School, where he played Australian rules football, and he also attended dance classes during his early adolescence.
 It was while he was engaged in theatre classes at Leeming Senior High School that he met Jebediah's lead guitarist Chris Daymond.
 Following Mitchell's successful completion of the Tertiary Entrance Examination (TEE), he commenced an undergraduate degree at a Western Australian university.
 After the first year he decided to forgo his course, and as a member of Jebediah, he signed a record deal in 1996.

 In May 2009, Mitchell revealed that he experienced depression for a brief period at the age of 16 years.
 The condition then reappeared in 2007, and he explained:

 I was feeling down with myself.
 The only time I had ever suffered depression was as a teenager when I was at school and here I was, 31 years old, and the last thing I ever thought was that those feelings would come back.
 I was confused and angry about it, thinking, "This is ridiculous, I'm an adult for Christ's sake", admonishing myself.

 The experience eventually inspired the track "Pasha Bulker" on Goodnight Bull Creek.
-In a series of three blog posts for TheMusic.com.au website, published in March 2013, Mitchell revealed that he had been "a 17 year-old university drop out that was still living with his parents rent free whilst discovering the joys of smoking bucket bongs", and described his "working class, English immigrant parents."
+In a series of three blog posts published in March 2013 on the website of Australian music magazine The Music, Mitchell revealed that he had been "a 17 year-old university drop out that was still living with his parents rent free whilst discovering the joys of smoking bucket bongs", and described his "working class, English immigrant parents."